The Difference Between Federalists and Federalism and the Different Types of Federalism

 The History of the Term Federalism

 Federalism is a term that began in popular usage when used by the Federalists.

-The Federalists were America’s first political party, they are well symbolized by Northern socially liberal elite (like Alexander Hamilton) who favored a strong central government over a confederation of states.
+The Federalists were America’s first political party.
+They are well represented by the Northern socially liberal elite (like Alexander Hamilton) who favored a strong central government over a confederation of states.

-So right off the bat we have a semantics problem.
-In both cases Federalism is talking about a Union of states, but the Anti-Federalist version sees it as a confederation and the Federalist as a more centralized power with a Federal Government.
+So, right off the bat, we have a semantics problem.
+In both cases, the term “Federalism” refers to a Union of states.
+However, the Anti-Federalist version sees it as a Confederation, and the Federalist group sees it as a more of a centralized power with a Federal Government.

 With that history lesson in mind, below are some more definitions of terms.